apmihal/liftoff-assignments/project_01/README.md

 Cross Off a Performer: Allow users to easily designate and distinguish between
     a performer that has already performed, and ones waiting to perform.

--User Login: Allow users to log in to manage the list of their current show,
+User Login: Allow users to log in to manage the list of their current show,
     look at lists from their previous shows, and manage future shows.

 ## Technologies

--Java
+Java

--Thymeleaf
+Thymeleaf

--Spring Boot
+Spring Boot

--Hibernate
+Hibernate

--MySQL
+MySQL

--JavaScript
+JavaScript

 ## What I'll Have to Learn